 - The amount you should have leftover

 Spend a month or two just tracking these things, getting a feel for the figures.
 From there, it should be fairly obvious what needs to change.
+Allocate your expenses into different budget categories or even consider adopting a more ‘extreme’ budgeting method such as using cash envelope wallets.

-Check out these posts to get started:
+Check out these other great posts to get started:

 I didn’t really start cooking for myself until I was about 18 and living in a shared house at University.
 As a previously very fussy child (that’s a story for another time!), I’d never really cooked vegetables or made real meals from scratch.